ericmwalk/weblog.lol/weblog/2016/02/2016-02-19_power-of-the.md

 ---
+title: "Power of the Habit"
 publish: "true"
 date: 2016-02-19 06:45:00
 tags: running, blogging101, quotes
 url: https://ericmwalk.blog/2016/02/19/power-of-the.html
 ---

-# Power of the Habit

 I finally got around to catching up on some blogs and podcasts that I listen to late last week and I realized that two of them seemed to be touching on the same topic, "***Habits***".